BenjaminSiskoo/nSide/README.txt

   long, the longest of any file dumped by any emulator's exportMemory function).

    Added cheat code support.
-In the Game Boy Advance, it is slightly annoying to use compared to the Famicom, Super Famicom, and Game Boy; a cheat code will only take effect if its data width matches the CPU's access width exactly (8-bit, 16-bit, or 32-bit).
+In the Game Boy Advance, it is slightly annoying to use compared to other consoles beside the Mega Drive; a cheat code will only take effect if its data width matches the CPU's access width exactly (8-bit, 16-bit, or 32-bit).